 The Playgroup is run by an enthusiastic Committee who are happy to accept contributions from our members.
 Membership to the ACT Playgroups Association is mandatory and costs $35 per annum.
 GDFP charge $4 per family per week that goes towards the ongoing costs of the Playgroup (tea and coffee facilities etc.)

-Where: Nicholls Community Centre (next to Gold Creek Primary School), Kelleway Avenue, Nicholls, ACT
+Where: Community House (next to Gold Creek Primary School), Kelleway Avenue, Nicholls, ACT

 Welcome: Parents and children